-Seven Bridges Trail is a 3.8 mile moderately trafficked loop trail located near Colorado Springs, CO that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, and trail running and is accessible from March until November.
+Seven Bridges Trail is a 3.8 mile moderately trafficked loop trail located near Colorado Springs, Colorado that features a river and is rated as moderate.
+The trail is primarily used for hiking, walking, and trail running and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Seven cascading waterfalls with a total of 224 steps.

 Great hike and scenery.
 Look for the trail 622 marker to begin the actual trail.